 Once the worms are gone, the cats body will get rid of the dead worms and the body will heal itself causing growth and development to continue.

-Some first time Maine coon owners often underfeed their cat since they think Maine coons are the same as any other cat.
+Some first-time Maine owners often underfeed their cats since they think Mainecoons are the same as any other cat.
 The truth is that Maine’s are much bigger in size and they do require a lot more food to grow and develop.
 They require about 25-30 calories per pound of body weight to maintain their muscles and nourish their bodies.
-Maine coon kittens under 1 year require even more food than normal since they do get hungry more often due to the developmental stages they are going through.
+Maine kittens under 1 year require even more food than normal since they do get hungry more often due to the developmental stages they are going through.

 If the food isn’t enough the cats body will remain in a deficit and the cats growth will stunt.
 Continuous lack of food will cause the cats body to break down fat and muscle which will be used for energy.
 This will result in the cats weight decreasing and their growth will halt until the proper nutrition is met.
 Checkout out my previous article that discusses the right amount of food a maine coon requires.